-The Firm follows PGIM's risk management structure and approaches the oversight of risk management ("Risk Management") based on a three-tier hierarchy.
+The Firm follows PGIM's risk management structure and approaches the oversight of risk management based on a three-tier hierarchy.
 At the highest level, the PGIM UK/EU Group is subject to the principles and policies of PFI.
-These govern the detailed operational controls for support functions (such as operations, finance and human resources) as well as the general framework within which specific business unit (each a "Business Unit") risks are managed.
+These are approved by the Board and sub-committees of PFI and govern the detailed operational controls for support functions (such as operations, finance, and human resources) as well as the general framework within which specific Business Unit risks are managed.

 It is PFI's policy that the Business Unit managers of the relevant entities are responsible for control and risk management in their respective Business Units and must take ownership of the control framework they have in place.
-In this context, the Business Unit CEO's and/or management committees within PGIM are each responsible for the risk management of their global operations.
+In this context, the Business Unit CEO's and/or management committees within PGIM, Inc are each responsible for the risk management of their global operations.

-The second level is PGIM's functional heads who have PGIM-wide and Business Unit oversight of their respective platforms.
-In the context of Risk Management policies and procedures, the PGIM Business Units are subject to the PFI's policies and procedures as well as any additional oversight put in place by the PGIM Risk Management functional head, the PGIM Chief Risk Officer (the "PGIM CRO").
+The second level is PGIM, Inc. PGIM functional heads have PGIM-wide and Business Unit oversight of their respective platforms.
+In the context of Risk Management policies and procedures, the PGIM Business Units are subject to the PRU policies and procedures as well as any additional oversight put in place by the PGIM Risk Management functional head, the PGIM Chief Risk Officer (CRO).

 The third level is the PGIM Business Unit.
-Business Risk Officers (the "BROs") have oversight of operational risk for their respective Business Unit and risk team.
+Business Risk Officers (BROs) have oversight of operational risk for their respective Business Unit and risk team.
 In the context of Risk Management policies and procedures, the BROs can implement additional oversight that is aligned with the first and second level of oversight, as well as work with the PGIM CRO to consider deviations from that oversight to fit their business needs.

-3.4 Risk Management Framework and Policies
+3.4 Risk Management Framework

-The Risk Management framework focuses on:
+The risk management framework focuses on:

-- 1. The governance structure; - 2.
-The policies and control documents providing the control framework that is relied upon to escalate and mitigate risks; and - 3.
+- 1. The governance structure which is maintained and owned by the Board; - 2.
+The policies and control documents that are reviewed by the Board providing the control framework that is relied upon to escalate and mitigate risks; and - 3.
 The risk processes that flow from the control documents that are themselves the checks and balances to monitor a compliant and risk aware business.

-PGIM Risk Management facilitates a holistic view of risks across the organisation, seeking to ensure that significant risks and issues for PGIM are bought to the attention of senior management and that appropriate governance forums operate effectively.
+PGIM Risk Management facilitates a holistic view of risks across the organisation, ensuring significant risks and issues for the Group are bought to the attention of senior management and that appropriate governance forums operate effectively.

-The risk management framework for PGIML is based on a "Three Lines of Defence" model and is summarised below:
+The risk management framework for PGIMW is based on a "Three Lines of Defence" model and is summarised below:

-The first line of defence is management within the Business Units, which through the implementation of the risk framework is responsible for the identification, assessment, and management of risk.
+The first line of defence is management within the Business Units, which through the implementation of the risk framework is responsible for the identification, assessment and management of risk.

-The second line of defence is comprised of risk and compliance functions embedded within each Business Unit.
+The second line of defence is comprised of independent risk and compliance functions embedded within each Business Unit.
 These functions are accountable for challenging and guiding the units in managing risk exposures.
 These functions are represented by the various risk teams which then feed to the appropriate Business Unit committees.
 PGIM Risk Management (also referred to as Centre Risk Management within PGIM) also provides additional independent risk advisory and oversight within the second line.
+A Chief Risk Officer (CRO) oversees the PGIM Operational Risk platform across Business Units and PGIM-wide.

-The third line of defence provides independent assurance to the PGIML Board via the external audit and internal audit functions regarding the adequacy and effectiveness of systems and controls in the first and second lines in identifying and managing risk.
+The third line of defence provides independent assurance to the PGIM Wadhwani LLP Management Committee via the external audit and internal audit functions regarding the adequacy and effectiveness of systems and controls in the first and second lines in identifying and managing risk.